-Covid-19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels
+Covid 19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels

 The new person in Auckland City Hospital is linked to the community cluster and was transferred from the quarantine facility late on Sunday.

-Hospitals in Auckland continue to manage COVID-19 patients using appropriate infection prevention and control protocols ensuring hospitals remain safe for patients, visitors and staff.
+Hospitals in Auckland continue to manage Covid-19 patients using appropriate infection prevention and control protocols ensuring hospitals remain safe for patients, visitors and staff.

 One of today's eight cases in the community had contact with a confirmed case on a bus.